Fathers in Touch

 Fathers Matter Picnic

-From January 2010 to April 2012, 59 fathers with 120 children graduated from our FIT program (three classes offered per calendar year).
+From January 2010 to April 2012, 59 fathers with 120 children graduated from our Fathers in Touch program (three classes offered per calendar year).

 Results of before and after surveys completed by 2010 FIT graduates revealed: